Cazouls-lès-Béziers: Climate

 Cazouls-lès-Béziers has a mediterranean climate (Köppen climate classification Csa).
 The average annual temperature in Cazouls-lès-Béziers is 14.8 C. The average annual rainfall is 691.7 mm with October as the wettest month.
 The temperatures are highest on average in July, at around 23.5 C, and lowest in January, at around 7.4 C. The highest temperature ever recorded in Cazouls-lès-Béziers was 41.0 C on 30 July 2001; the coldest temperature ever recorded was -15.0 C on 16 January 1985.

 Population

 Economy

 This is a rapidly growing town with new housing developments (lotissements), industrial zones and supermarkets.
 The town has good schools for students to the age of 16 years, a large new Gendarmerie and the most modern winery in the region.
 There is a good selection of supermarkets and other shops.
 Considerable improvements to roads and pavements make the town easy to explore.
 The local industry is substantially based on wine with many fine independent vintners and a large cooperative.
 The community is very active with many clubs and associations for sports and the arts, well supported by the Mairie.
-Sports facilities include a bouladrome, tennis courts, a 1.5 km exercise track and football and rugby pitches.
+Sports facilities include a boulodrome, tennis courts, a 1.5 km exercise track and football and rugby pitches.